- Aliases

 Formatting Output

-in Python is useful for creating well-formatted output.
+method is a powerful tool for python string formatting.
 This is particularly handy when you need to present a list of items as a single string.

 names = ["Alice", "Bob", "Charlie"]